Axnjr/csv-parser-utils/README.md

 # `CSV_Utils_Py`
-# Homework task for SWE position at Redhat.
+# Homework task for SWE position at Redhat, implemented in both `python` and `golang`.

 ## Public Methods:
 - `display_csv()`